Grierson Awards: John Grierson

 John Grierson was a leading documentary filmmaker, and he has also been attributed to have coined the name "documentary".
 He was born in Scotland in 1898.
 Grierson was the founder of a new movement of documentary film in the 1930s.
 He started the Empire Marketing Board Film Unit, and in 1933 the GPO Film Unit, gathering together such diverse and exciting talents as Humphrey Jennings, Paul Rotha and Alberto Cavalcanti.
 His ground-breaking work on the Scottish herring fleet, Drifters, had its premiere in 1929 alongside the first British showing of Sergei Eisenstein's Battleship Potemkin.
 In 1936, he produced the celebrated Night Mail, directed by Harry Watt with script by W.H.
 Auden and score by Benjamin Britten.

-The Grierson Trust
+Grierson Trust

 Founded as the Grierson Memorial Trust in 1972, shortly after the death of John Grierson, the Grierson Trust is a registered UK charity that exists to celebrate the best factual and documentary filmmaking from both the UK and globally.
 The trust also nurtures factual TV talent via training and mentoring schemes.
 Since its inception it has had nine chairs: